gatsbyjs/gatsby/docs/docs/component-css.md

 ### CSS Module Example

+CSS Modules enable the use of writing normal CSS safely.
+Gone are the worries of selector name collisions.

 There are two important parts in utilizing CSS Modules.
 Since it works out of the box with Gatsby, all you need are:

 - A React component